donschia/FetchXmlDetailsList/README.md

 ***

 ## TODOs:
+- Make documentation better!

+- Make sure this can work without the dynamics-xrm-api dependency since there is an issue with it initially.
+Perhaps configure this to be toggled via input parameter.

+- Paging!
 No paging support currently.
 Page size is locked at 5000 for now.

+- Add an example FetchXml using out of the box entities instead of the current one with custom entities.
+Try to include a number of entities and solve a real problem.
+Could also include the Contract entity to show how you can support the deprecated/removed contract entity links to the old non-UCI interface.

+- Perhaps allow styling via input parameter.  i.e. alternate row color endable/disable, etc.